AlmondWhite/AlmondWhite/_posts/2020-01-01-gimme-plenty.markdown

 New year, new decade.
 How you gonna tackle it?

-The time has come to start picking resolutions, aim you hopes as high as they can be, and with a little perseverance, try to make it all happen.
+The time has come to start picking resolutions, aim your hopes as high as they can be, and with a little perseverance, try to make it all happen.
 What’s different this time around?
 Well, we just polished of a decade.
 More specifically, we ended a well-rounded 10 years, essentially (we end a decade every year, says some asshole).
 Building off of this, I’m sure most people aren’t just making the usual resolutions for this year alone but are actually setting some 10-year long goals as well.

  All this is well and good, but when was the last time you remember actually fulfilling a new years resolution past the 1 month mark?
 Or the 2 or 3 months marks for that matter?
 Spurting out ambitious promises while holding a glass of champagne and dawning a dress covered in cocktail sausage stains, isn’t a memory that would serve as the key point of motivation for your endeavor over the coming 365 days, I would imagine.